dy1io/hassio-addons/README.md

 ## Thank you

-A special thank you to everyone at [Community Hass.io Add-ons][addons-community].
+A special thank you to everyone at [Home Assistant Community Add-ons][addons-community].
-Much of what I've done here is based on their work.
-I've learned a great deal about Hass.io and the development process from their project and I really appreciate all of their work.
+I've learned a great deal about Home Assistant and the development process from their project and I really appreciate all of their work.
 Be sure to check out their [repository][community-addons-repo] of add-ons as well.

 [addons-community]: https://addons.community/
 [community-addons-repo]: https://github.com/hassio-addons/repository